skydoves/sandwich/README.md

   }.toFlow() // returns a coroutines flow .flowOn(Dispatchers.IO)
 ```
-If we want tranform the original data and get a `flow` which contains transformed data using successful data if the response is a `ApiResponse.Success` and the data is not null.
+If we want to transform the original data and get a `flow` that contains transformed data using successful data if the response is an `ApiResponse.Success` and the data is not null.
 ```kotlin
 val response = pokedexClient.fetchPokemonList(page = page)
 response.toFlow { pokemons ->